Hyperinvariant Spin Network States -- An AdS/CFT Model from First Principles: Non-existence of U(1)-invariant two-uniform states

 \section{Non-existence of U(1)-invariant two-uniform states}

 Before we discuss examples of HITs, let us show clear limitations of what structures can or cannot be combined.
 We show that for a $\SUT$-invariant state, at least one of the two-body marginals cannot be maximally mixed, thus excluding $\SUT$-invariant AME states.
 Lifting the AME condition to specific isometries as in Eq.~\eqref{eq:isometries_HIT} allows the existence of HITs.
-However, adding a single logical qudit onto the vertices contradicts the above statement, thus also excluding $\SUT$-invariant holographic codes.
+However, adding a single logical qudit onto the vertices requires stronger isometry conditions, which are again incompatible with $\SUT$-invariance and lead to the non-existence of $\SUT$-invariant holographic codes.